theres-waldo/multivox/musescore3-plugin/README.md

  * An mp3 file containing all voices at equal volume

- * For each part, an mp3 file where the part in question has its instrument changed to piano (to make it easier to distinguish it from other voices) while the other parts have their volumes lowered by a configurable amount.
+ * For each part, an mp3 file where the part in question is emphasized.
+This is accomplished by playing its notes with both piano and voice, and playing the other parts with voice at a lower volume.

 Due to bugs in MuseScore 4's plugin support, the plugin currently requires MuseScore 3 to work.